01Get to Know Your Printer

 Be sure to check your work before you hit print.
 If you do find a mistake, hit cancel quickly, so you only have one misprinted page.
 If the whole document prints before you find the error, only reprint the page with the error, if possible.

-This will save money on postage too.
-Don't print out a hard copy for your records either.
-File them electronically on your computer (but be sure to back up your records!).
+Sending electronic invoices will save money on postage, but don't print out a hard copy for your records, either.
+File them electronically on your computer and be sure to back up your records.
 While you're at it, request paperless statements for your bills to make your office as paper-free as possible.

 Use these free online office tools to send and receive documents via the web.
 These can be downloaded and filed on your hard drive or left online so you and your clients or coworkers can each make changes without ever using a piece of paper.

 This may mean setting up for a two-sided print job—sometimes called "duplex printing."
 This can also mean putting a new print job on the reverse of old paper.
 Fill the paper tray with old mistaken printings.
 After it is finished printing, flip your document over to the wrong side and mark a line through it, so that in the future you won’t waste time reading the wrong side.